nanotechnology, nanotechnology links, nanomaterials, nanomaterial database, nanotechnology news

 (Nanowerk Spotlight) Electrically conductive composite materials capable of substantial elastic stretch and bending – conductive rubbers – is an industrially important field.
 The composites are needed for such applications as smart clothing, flexible displays, stretchable circuits, strain gauges, implantable devices, high-stroke microelectromechanical systems (MEMS), and actuators.

-A variety of approaches involving carbon nanotubes (CNTs) and elastic polymers have been suggested for the fabrication of conductive elastic composites.
-Various studies indicated that high loading of CNTs or other conductive additives into the polymer was necessary to obtain a highly conducting composite.
 On the other hand, incorporation of high concentrations of CNTs into an elastic binder increases the stiffness of the resulting composite and decreases its stretchability.
 In other words, the significant difference in the Young's modulus of extremely rigid CNTs and the elastic polymer binder makes the creation of a highly stretchable conductive composites a challenging task.

-A U.S-Korean research team has now demonstrated that a combination of high stretchability and high electrical conductivity can be obtained for composites prepared from three-dimensional CNT structures, such as CNT forests (vertically aligned arrays of CNTs).
+A U.S.-Korean research team has now demonstrated that a combination of high stretchability and high electrical conductivity can be obtained for composites prepared from three-dimensional CNT structures, such as CNT forests (vertically aligned arrays of CNTs).

 "Unlike previous methods involving casting CNT/polymer dispersions in the form of a film, our composites were prepared by the direct infiltration of multiwalled carbon nanotube forests with a polyurethane solution," Mikhail Kozlov tells Nanowerk.
 "Using this procedure, we obtained rubber-like composites that combined high stretchability with high electrical conductivity.
 The developed preparation procedure appears scalable for material fabrication on an industrial scale."